edammer/GOparallel/README.md

 cocluster=TRUE
             #If TRUE, output PDF of signed Zscore coclustering on GO:cellular component terms (useful for WGCNA modules)

+bubble=TRUE
+           #if TRUE, GSEA style bubble plots for each input list's enriched ontologies for each of the 6 ontology types will be output to PDF

 ######################## END OF PARAMETER VARIABLES ###################################################################################

 source("GOparallel-FET.R")